git/git.github.io/rev_news/drafts/edition-110.md

   and cover letter.
 Junio agreed that "the distribution of burden is certainly attractive" though.

-  Brain replied that he thought the author should still write something and that at least he was willing to do it.
+  Brian replied that he thought the author should still write something and that at least he was willing to do it.
 He also suggested having guidelines, like for commit messages, to help authors and reviewers standardize the style of these descriptions.